SiddhanthNB/duo-orm/docs/guides/querying-data.md

 ).all()
 ```

+!!! warning "Beware explosive joined loads"
+    Joined loading on wide or multi-hop collection paths can explode row counts.
+DuoORM blocks `loader="joined"` on deep collection paths and defaults to `selectin` for collections.
+Stick to the defaults unless you have measured a benefit.

 !!! warning
     Call `.related()` with exactly one relationship/path per call, and chain for siblings.
 Use `path()` for multi-hop eager loading.
 Aggregates and filters apply to the terminal hop of the path you pass in.

+## Querying JSON and ARRAY columns

+For structured columns, DuoORM exposes `json()` and `array()` helpers that plug into `.where(...)` just like any other expression.
+Use them to navigate JSON paths, cast values, or test array membership/overlap.
+See the dedicated guide: [JSON and ARRAY Types](json-and-array-types.md) for full examples.

 ## **The Escape Hatch: `.alchemize()`**